Lifelong learning

 Learning modules

 The CPD modules involve a substantial amount of study and participants will need to set aside sufficient time fully to digest and reflect on their work.
 Eight weeks is a good average.
+Make sure that you record your own reflections and observations and save them for your CPD portfolio.

 About the modules

-Each workbook will take you on your learning journey: you will visit a number of website pages and also find some material designed to be controversial or thought provoking, which is not in the website.
+Each module will take you on your learning journey: you will visit a number of website pages and also find some material designed to be controversial or thought provoking, which is not in the website.